tcotav/chefdk_getting_started/Notes.md

 Oooookay, let's have a go with that.
 We're going to run Berkshelf and tell it to go and get all of the dependencies for the tomcat cookbook.

-At the command line:

-    $ berks
-    Ridley::Errors::MissingNameAttribute The metadata at '~/jdemo/cookbooks/jdemo' does not contain a 'name' attribute.
-While Chef does not strictly enforce this requirement, Ridley cannot continue without a valid metadata 'name' entry.

-Sigh... so maybe this'll get fixed in some codegen somewhere, but its my bad for not taking my time and filling out the fields in metadata.rb.
-So, let's put `jdemo` in the name field of `metadata.rb` and try again with `berks install`.

     $ berks install
     Resolving cookbook dependencies...
     Fetching 'jdemo' from source at .
     Fetching cookbook index from https://api.berkshelf.com...
-    Installing java (1.22.0)
+    Using java (1.22.0)
+    Using jdemo (0.1.0) from source at .
     Using openssl (1.1.0)
-    Installing tomcat (0.15.12)
+    Using tomcat (0.15.12)
-    Using jdemo (0.1.0) from source at .

 Time for happy dance.
 It worked.
+Commit metadata.rb changes into git.

 What happened?
 Well, using the Power of Berkshelf (tm) we imported cookbooks and dependencies by just including the name of the desired cookbook in the metadata.rb and then invoking the `berks` command to install them.
 If you want to go and confirm that these new cookbooks are around, you can do a